 Now that your day of hiking to the Charles Kuonen Suspension Bridge is complete, you can hop on the next train heading back to Zermatt and rest up those legs.

-8. Where to Stay
+10) Where to Stay in Zermatt

 If staying in the town of Zermatt check out some great hotel options on Booking.com using the search below, or check out some of my personal recommendations.
 Zermatt also has its fair share of hiking options like the famous 5 Lakes Trail.

 High Rated & Good Value Options